 The Merit Scholarship Unit reviews scholars’ academic standing each fall and spring semester to ensure they are maintaining their scholarship requirements.
 Recipients failing to meet these requirements will lose their scholarship and be notified by mail of their award discontinuation.
-(First-semester freshmen are granted an automatic “warning” period if they fail to meet their terms).
+(Only first-semester freshmen are granted an automatic “warning” period if they fail to meet their terms).
 Once a scholar has been discontinued from their merit scholarship, their award will not be reinstated regardless if the student is able to meet the terms of their scholarship in a future semester.
 Students will have a approximately 2-3 weeks following official notification to appeal the status of their discontinuation.

 Scholars with extenuating circumstances may appeal their scholarship discontinuation by submitting a Scholarship Discontinuation Appeal.